ionic-team/ionic-site/content/docs/resources/using-npm/index.md

   Improve this doc
 </a>

-There is a lot of new terminology in Ionic V2, much of it having to do with Node and NPM.
+There is a lot of new terminology in Ionic, much of it having to do with Node and NPM.
 Let's take a look at some key concepts with Node/NPM, and how they relate to Ionic.

 ## Ionic NPM packages - What's in a name?